DillonSW/Capstone_Team_5/Documentation/Signoffs/Safety_System.md

     Note: Since the sensors are "non-contact" they will not gain much wear and tear.
     However, it is recommended to inspect the sensor every month for any oddities.

 These sensors will "report" the state of the cabinet door by have constant connection to their actuators.
-Whenever the sensor loses this reading, the signal connected to the relay will disapear and the relay will release the connection to the motor's power supply. **(C3)**
+Whenever the sensor loses this reading, the signal connected to the relay will disappear and the relay will release the connection to the motor's power supply. **(C3)**

 ### Anti-tampering Function